 Diagnosis and Tests

-- Mouth or Throat Pain or Sores (American Cancer Society)
+- Mouth Sores and Pain (American Cancer Society) Also in Spanish

 - Adenoid Cystic Carcinoma (American Society of Clinical Oncology)